mablab/rpostgisLT/README.md

     library(rpostgisLT)
     con <- dbConnect("PostgreSQL", dbname = <dbname>, host = <host>, user = <user>, password = <password>)

 `rpostgisLT` stores `ltraj` in a data format called `pgtraj` (i.e., the PostGIS version of a trajectory).
 To store data, `rpostgisLT` builds the `pgtraj` data model in a dedicated schema in a database.
-See the data All `rpostgisLT` functions specify the name of this schema to be `traj` by default, but it can be assigned any name you like (and you can have as many `pgtraj` schemas in a database as you would like).
+All `rpostgisLT` functions specify the name of this schema to be `traj` by default, but it can be assigned any name you like (and you can have as many `pgtraj` schemas in a database as you would like).
 The functions that create `pgtraj` in `rpostgisLT` all will create this schema if it doesn't exist prior to building the `pgtraj`, but you can also create it ahead of time using the function `pgtrajSchema`.

     pgtrajSchema(con)